StanfordLegion/legion/README.md

 different variables that can be used to control how the application is built.
 By default, applications are compiled in debug mode.
 This can be changed by commenting out the 'DEBUG' variable.
-Users can statically control the minimum level of logging information printed by the runtime by setting the 'OUTPUT_LEVEL' variable.
-Choices for 'OUTPUT_LEVEL' can be seen at the top of 'runtime/utilities.h'.
+Users can statically control the minimum level of logging information printed by the runtime by setting the `OUTPUT_LEVEL` variable.
+Choices for 'OUTPUT_LEVEL' can be seen at the top of `runtime/utilities.h`.
 The 'SHARED_LOWLEVEL' runtime variable controls whether the application is compiled to run on the shared-low-level runtime, or if the variable is not set, the application will be targeted at the GASNET-GPU generic low-level runtime.